HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Source maps

-[Source maps](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html) are a tool that web developers use to map minified and uglified production code to their original sources.
+<a hreflang="en" href="https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html">Source maps</a> are a tool that web developers use to map minified and uglified production code to their original sources.
 Source maps are used in production JavaScript files, and are a useful debugging tool.
-Source maps can be specified in a comment pointing to a source map file at the end of a resource, or as the [`SourceMap`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap) HTTP response header.
+Source maps can be specified in a comment pointing to a source map file at the end of a resource, or as the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap">`SourceMap`</a> HTTP response header.

 {{ figure_markup(
     caption="The percentage of mobile pages specifying source map comments to publicly accessible source maps.",